Chandi977/Youtube-Backend/src/controllers/readme.md

-# Updating the README content with all 10 methods and detailed descriptions for each method in user.controller.js

-readme_content = """
 # User Controller - API Documentation

 This file documents the **user.controller.js** file, which manages various user-related functionalities in your application.
 The controller includes 10 methods for tasks such as user registration, login, token handling, image uploads, and account updates.